Biosafety level: Biosafety level 1

 Biosafety level 1 (BSL-1) is suitable for work with well-characterized agents which do not cause disease in healthy humans.
 In general, these agents should pose minimal potential hazard to laboratory personnel and the environment.
 At this level, precautions are limited relative to other levels.
 Laboratory personnel must wash their hands upon entering and exiting the lab.
 Research with these agents may be performed on standard open laboratory benches without the use of special containment equipment.
 However, eating and drinking are generally prohibited in laboratory areas.
 Potentially infectious material must be decontaminated before disposal, either by adding a chemical such as bleach or isopropanol or by packaging for decontamination elsewhere.
 Personal protective equipment is only required for circumstances where personnel might be exposed to hazardous material.
-BSL-1 laboratories must have a door which can be locked to limit access to the lab.
+BSL-1 laboratories must have a door which can be closed to limit access to the lab.
 However, it is not necessary for BSL-1 labs to be isolated from the general building.

 This level of biosafety is appropriate for work with several kinds of microorganisms including non-pathogenic strains of Escherichia coli and Staphylococcus, Bacillus subtilis, Saccharomyces cerevisiae and other organisms not suspected to contribute to human disease.
 Due to the relative ease and safety of maintaining a BSL-1 laboratory, these are the types of laboratories generally used as teaching spaces for high schools and colleges.

 Biosafety level 2

-At this level, all precautions used at Biosafety Level 1 are followed, and some additional precautions are taken.
+At this level, all precautions used at Biosafety level 1 are followed, and some additional precautions are taken.
 BSL-2 differs from BSL-1 in that: